6 days Phong Nha, Hue and Hoi An

 Late in the afternoon we return to Hoi An for the night in the same hotel.
 The tour is complete in Hoi An.
 (Breakfast and lunch are included).

-Physical activities: our itinerary includes walking and hiking.
+Physical activities: our itinerary includes walking, hiking and trekking.

 Transport: minivan and boat.

-Tour guide(s): our experienced Tour Guides speak fluent English.
+Tour guide(s): our experienced, friendly and professionasl tour guides speak fluent English.

 They are knowledgeable about local culture, history and the environment.